-Back in 1998, my wife Nadine’s very first book – Green Tea: The Natural Secret for a Healthier Life – was published by Kensington.
-Unfortunately, Kensington considered the book a “backlister” from Day One, so they did almost nothing to publicize it—hardly any marketing or PR at all.
+My wife Nadine’s very first book, Green Tea, was published by Kensington in 1998.
+Unfortunately, Kensington considered the book a back-lister from day one.
+This means they did almost nothing to publicize it—hardly any marketing at all.

-We didn’t much care because we were so happy that she had become a published author, and she was proud of her book.
-We were disappointed, however, that we only found her book in a few book stores.
+We didn’t much care.
+Instead, we were happy that she had become a published author, and she was proud of her book.
+We were disappointed, however, that we only found her book in a few bookstores.

-Despite the lack of PR or marketing, she began receiving royalty checks!
-And they kept coming: $400, $500 even $800 every six months.
-This struck us as odd, because still no PR had been done for the book and we rarely saw it in the bookstores.
-But naturally we didn’t want to insult the publisher by refusing to accept the money, so we deposited each check as it came and forgot all about it – until six months later when another one arrived!
+Despite the lack of marketing, Nadine began receiving royalty checks!
+And they kept coming—$400, $500 even $800 every six months.
+This struck us as odd.
+After all, the book had been given little publicity and we rarely saw it in the bookstores.
+But we didn’t want to insult the publisher by refusing to accept the money.
+So we deposited each check as it came and forgot all about it until six months later when another one arrived!

-The puzzle continued for years until one day my wife happened to Google her book and was amazed to discover that it was being publicized on quite a few websites, all of which were selling green tea.
-Almost invariably, green tea websites included her book in the list of recommended reading.
+The puzzle continued for years.
+Then, one day, my wife happened to Google her book and was amazed to discover that it was being publicized on quite a few websites, all of which were selling green tea.
+Quite a few of these green tea websites included her book on their recommended reading list.
 (Googling was still a new thing back then, which is why it took us so long to get around to doing it.)

-Each of these websites had a review and/or image of Nadine’s book, as part of their plan to promote the green tea they were selling.
-And many of them either sold the book themselves or linked the reader to the book on Amazon.com or another online bookstore.
+Each of these websites had a review and/or image of Nadine’s book as part of their plan to promote the green tea they were selling.
+Many of them linked the reader to the book on Amazon or another online bookstore.

 These websites were “interested parties” who knew that publicizing Nadine’s book would help them sell their products.
-So even though Nadine did not endorse or even know about their products, they were giving her all kinds of free pr!
+So even though Nadine did not endorse or even know about their products, they were giving her free PR!

-Most authors are surprised to find that they can’t rely on their publishers to promote their books for them; only a few books get the VIP marketing treatment.
+Most authors are surprised to find that they can’t rely on their publishers to promote their books for them.
+But the truth is, only a few books get the VIP marketing treatment.
 This means that chances are good that you will be on your own in this department and could use some help.
-So it will be worth your time to figure out who might provide that help, hopefully for free?
+So will it be worth your time to figure out who might provide that help, hopefully for free?

-The answer is those “interested parties” – that is, people, companies or entire industries that want to see your book publicized because it shines a favorable light on themselves or their product(s).
+The answer is those “interested parties.”
+That is, the people, companies, or entire industries that want to see your book publicized because it shines a favorable light on themselves or their product(s).

 One of the major interested parties for my wife’s book turned out to be Jamba Juice, a nationwide chain of juice beverage shops.
 When they began selling four kinds of green tea shakes in 2005, they purchased and displayed copies of her book to sell in their stores as part of their marketing campaign.
 This amounted to lots of free PR for Nadine.
 Eventually, she sold 80,000 copies of her book.

 The answer is yes.
 Suppose your unpublished book is about cancer.
 Ask yourself who the interested parties might be.
 You could try approaching the American Cancer Society, Susan G. Komen, and other cancer support groups.
-One or more of these groups may have a publishing arm that might want to publish your book, allowing you to bypass the New York publishers altogether in favor of one that really cares about your topic and will value your book highly.
-Or one of the cancer organizations may help support your book with a grant, a promise to purchase a certain number of copies from the eventual publisher, promotion on their websites, inserting a flyer for your book in their mailings, or handing your book out at their events.
+One or more of these groups may have a publishing arm that might want to publish your book.
+This allows you to bypass the New York publishers altogether in favor of one that really cares about your topic and will value your book highly.
+One of the cancer organizations may help support your book with a grant, a promise to purchase a certain number of copies from the eventual publisher, promotion on their websites, inserting a flyer for your book in their mailings, or handing your book out at their events.

 Another example: Suppose your book is written for or about senior citizens.
 Who are the interested parties?
 AARP comes to mind right away, and Googling “senior citizen support groups” produces a whopping 9,830,000 hits.
 If only a few hundred of these are relevant and interested, you’ve got yourself quite a bit of potential free publicity and support.

-For ideas on building the media platform most all book authors need, see “A Media Platform – A Must for Book Authors.”
+For ideas on building the media platform that all book authors need, see “How to Build Your Author Platform – 8 Key Steps.”